24 VERY BEST Things To Do In Split, Croatia For Your First Visit!

 One of the best things to do in Split is eat and drink your way around the old town – the food scene is thriving!
 From harbour front terraces to charming atmospheric lanes and roof top restaurants, I’ve found a handful of places that I recommend trying!

-Having breakfast at Bistro No 7 is one of my favourite things to do in Split, starting the day sitting on a gorgeous terrace filled with pink flowers and facing the sea makes you feel very smug!
+Breakfast at Bistro No 7 is one of the best things to do in Split, starting the day sitting on a gorgeous terrace filled with pink flowers and facing the sea along the best part of the Riva!

-You can choose from a variety of breakfast and brunch options from smoothies to eggs, acai bowls, fresh coffee as well as pastries.
-I think I’ve tried most things and have enjoyed it all!
-The breakfast menu is available until midday, however due to its popularity in summer I recommend arriving around 10am.
+You can choose from a variety of breakfast and brunch options including smoothies to eggs, acai bowls, fresh coffee as well as pastries.
+The breakfast menu is available until midday, however, due to its popularity in summer, I recommend arriving around 10am – you can linger here and enjoy the views!

 16. LUNCH AT UJE OIL